Knowing what you know, what will you do? Explore your calling through a vocation practicum!

 This course debriefs and synthesizes the theoretical and practical realities of vocation and calling.
 It will give consideration to the internship experience from several perspectives, offer preparation for post-graduate plans, and provide a forum to discuss issues pertaining to a liberal arts education, calling, vocation, and Christian living.
 It will be a place where we discover more clearly what we should do and who we should be.

-Students must meet with Dan Haase and complete the Application for General Practicum prior to registering for the course.
+Students must meet with the practicum instructor in GPS and complete the Application for General Practicum prior to registering for the course.